cekkr/sandbox-verilog/README.md

 - **`examples/neural_edge_slice/`** – Edge Detector slice (`OP_EDGE`) coupled to
   a tiny ReLU neuron.
 Run
   `python3 examples/neural_edge_slice/run.py --config examples/neural_edge_slice/configs/default.yaml`
-  to generate a config header from YAML, pull in the reusable circuits from `rtl/circuits/`, compile the harness, and inspect which cells fire when edge energy plus raw intensity crosses a threshold.
+  to generate a config header from YAML, pull in the reusable circuit descriptors from `rtl.yaml/circuits/` (restored into `build/rtl/circuits/`), compile the harness, and inspect which cells fire when edge energy plus raw intensity crosses a threshold.
 - **`examples/neural_activation_field/`** – 3D neighbour blend with an optional
   activation bypass, adaptive bias learning, and a ReLU readout.
 Run